 Deserto de Viana

 The Cape Verdean government takes measures to preserve this extension of the Sahara by prohibiting the use of motorized vehicles in the desert and promoting the construction of stonewalls around it to prevent the sand dunes from encroaching on the coast.

 Wreckage of M/S Cabo Santa Maria

 On the northern coast of Boa Vista can be found the wreckage of a Spanish cargo ship that ran aground in the fall of 1968.
-The M/S Cabo Santa Maria was on its way to Brazil and Argentina loaded with a variety of cargo and a number of gifts from the government of the Spanish dictator Francisco Franco to give to his supporters.
-The most important gifts were four church bells intended for a new cathedral in Brazil, Catedral Metropolitana Nossa Senhora Aparecida [Metropolitan Cathedral of Our Lady of Apparition].
+The vessel, M/S Cabo Santa Maria, was en route to Brazil and Argentina with a diverse cargo and a selection of gifts from the Spanish dictator, Francisco Franco’s government intended for his supporters.
+Among the gifts were four church bells destined for a new cathedral in Brazil, the Catedral Metropolitana Nossa Senhora Aparecida [Metropolitan Cathedral of Our Lady of Apparition].

 Unfortunately, in the early hours of September 1, the vessel ran aground on the coast of Boa Esperança.
 A tugboat from the island of São Vicente was sent to try to dislodge the ship, but to no avail.
 Fortunately, the crew was able to escape the scene unharmed.
 That left just one thing to deal with: the cargo had to be removed, and this was no small feat.
 A significant part of Boa Vista’s population, including children and public employees, as well as machine operators from other islands, were mobilized to unload the ship’s diverse cargo.
 Mules and donkeys were used to transport the goods to Sal Rei, the nearby capital of Boa Vista.
 The unloading process continued for almost a year.
 Unfortunately, the church bells intended for the new cathedral in Brazil were never recovered; they vanished in the deep water.

 Today, the ship’s remains are slowly crumbling.
-After almost 50 years of battering by the wind and constant waves, most of the deck and hold have disappeared and only a rusty shell remains for the time being… but visibly not for long.
+After almost 50 years of being battered by the wind and constant waves, most of the deck and hold have disappeared, leaving only a rusty shell behind for the time being.
+However, it is clear that it will not last for much longer.
 Over the decades, the wreckage has become a symbol of the island and a source of inspiration for artists.

 Know Before You Go